 I keep my plot chemical free, partly because it's healthier but also because the produce tastes so good, especially when freshly picked.
 Experts say to keep the time from picking to cooking short with corn, asparagus and peas, but it's true of everything.

 My allotment is alive with flowers which attract insects, mainly Pot Marigolds, Californian Poppies and Poached Egg Plants.
 I have moderated the excesses of my early years when I think I was known as the "Flower Man", but the overall appearance is still rather chaotic compared to most which it is how I like it, because.
 I have never seen nature establish itself in straight lines, so unless there is a particular reason for it I donít try to plant in too regimented a way.
 I am also attracted to the idea of companion planting.
 Sceptics seem to wish to challenge its effectiveness, but I think that anything that looks and feels more natural has got to be beneficial and at the very least can't do any harm.

-'This Month' is my plans for March and 'Next Month' predicts what I'll be doing in April, both weather permitting of course.
+'This Month' relates to what i will be doing during June.
+'Next Month' predicts what I'll be doing in July.
 'Dig This' is an archive of my thoughts on various subjects.
 The latest addition is on my approach to composting.
-My ideas about individual vegetables may be accessed in the 'Vegetable Guide'.
+My ideas about individual vegetables may be accessed in the 'Vegetable Guide.

 I love to receive e mails, just click on Walter to send one, especially if you have a comment which will help improve the content.
 Walter is the carrier pigeon who is always in a flap below.

 Updated 1 June 2022Next update 1 July 2022